-The Planning Commission may elect to modify this condition as consistent with the adopted Program to Achieve.
+This condition is consistent with the adopted Program to Achieve.

 (10) Surface and Ground Water Management.
 Surface water shall be managed to provide protection against ground or surface water contamination and sediment discharge into streams, rivers and lakes.
 There shall also be adequate water available to the site for reclamation of the property, maintenance of screening and buffer, dust control, landscape maintenance, and processing of materials.